debops/debops/docs/ansible/roles/debops.rsyslog/defaults-detailed.rst

 ``tls``
   Enable support for TLS connections to the ``rsyslog`` server, both as a forwarder and as a receiver.
-This option depends on availability of X.509 certificates managed by debops.pki_ role.
+This option depends on availability of X.509 certificates managed by :ref:`debops.pki` role.

 ``xconsole``
   Enable log output to :file:`/dev/xconsole`.
 The ``rsyslogd`` daemon needs to run